SwiftJava/android_toolchain/README.md

 A hybrid app is a conventional Android Java app that loads a `swifthello.so` dynamic library on initialisation.
 The developer specifies a pair of Java interfaces to communicate to and from Swift and a code generator generates Swift to realise the JNI calls to implements these protocols.
 The interface for messaging from Java to Swift must have a name that ends in "Listener" and the interface in the opposite direction is the "Responder".

 There is one final JNI hook that needs to be code by hand to bind the Listener and Responder to each end of the pipe.
-This is [the code here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/swift/Sources/main.swift#L10).
+This is the code [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/java/net/zhuoweizhang/swifthello/SwiftHello.java#L85) and [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/swift/Sources/main.swift#L10).

+## Docker Containers

+If you prefer a Docker solution on your Mac rather than a VM, there is an alternative toolchain available with instructions [here](https://github.com/gonzalolarralde/swifty-robot-environment).

 ## Status